 Always contact an experienced hurt trucker attorney.
 An experienced hurt trucker attorney will talk with you for free and can tell you where you can bring your claim, what law will apply, and whether you may be entitled to workers’ compensation benefits.

 In upcoming posts, we will discuss options owner operators have to purchase their own workers’ compensation insurance.
-If you have any questions about owner operators and workers’ compensation, feel free to contact us at 855-4-HURT-TRUCKER (855-448-7887) or let us know in the comments area below, or on Facebook or Twitter.
+If you have any questions about owner operators and workers’ compensation, feel free to contact us at 855-448-7887 (855-448-7887) or let us know in the comments area below, or on Facebook or Twitter.
 We love to hear what you have to say!